lglista/lglista/README.md

 - 👋 Hi, I’m @lglista, call me Lawrence
-- 🦿 I'm currently working for University of Michigan NeuRRoLab on their soon to be open source project NeuRRoVR
+- 🧬 I'm currently working for University of Michigan NeuRRoLab on their soon to be open source Unity project NeuRRoVR
+- 👨‍💻 In July I will be starting full time as a software developer at ASRC Federal
 - 👀 I’m interested in Python, Unity, VR, and Command Line Tools
-- 🌱 I’m currently studying CS at the University of Michigan College of Engineering set to graduate May 2021
+- 👨‍🎓 I’m a University of Michigan Alumni with a Bachelor's Degree in Computer Science through the College of Engineering
-- :eye: Looking for full time work after graduation
 - 📫 Reach me at lawrenceglista@gmail.com